gvarados1/Half-Life-Alyx-FGD/README.md

-## DISCLAIMER
+## INFO

-This is a barebones placeholder FGD.
-You can place the entities, but I have not setup all of the options and settings for them.
-Obviously, It's missing a lot.
-I have not tested all of these!
-Not everything is guaranteed to work!!
+Valve left a few things out of their FGD.
+This brings them back and adds some quality of life improvments.

+This used to be the community placeholder FGD before the official workshop came out.
+You can find that in the legacy folder.

 ## HOW TO INSTALL

-Drop all FGD files and gameinfo.gi into game\hlvr
+Drop relevant all FGD files into game\hlvr
-Note: This now includes the gameinfo.

 ## ADVERTISEMENT